theanine3D/translate-text/README.md

 Blender (3.0+) addon that adds translation features to Blender's text editor.
 Tutorial makers and 3D educators that teach multilanguage classes may find this addon useful for showing step-by-step instructions in multiple languages.

 ## Features
-- Support for 4 different translation services - Google, Bing, Baidu, Sogou
+- Support for 4 different translation services
+  - Google
+  - Bing
+  - Baidu
+  - Sogou
 - Support for 13 different languages:
   - English
   - Chinese